California Waiting

-"California Waiting" is the fourth single taken from the Youth & Young Manhood album by the American rock band Kings of Leon.
+"California Waiting" is a song by the American rock band Kings of Leon, released as the third single from their debut album Youth & Young Manhood.
 An alternate version of the song appears on their debut release, the EP Holy Roller Novocaine.
 This version was recorded in a rush to finish the record.
 The band did not like the outcome, so they recorded a new version, which is found on Youth and Young Manhood.
 However, on Kings of Leon's VH1 Storytellers performance, Caleb Followill stated, before playing "California Waiting", that "We kind of sabotaged it on our album, and tried to play it really punk rock.
 It was better on the EP I think."